 The full article can be read on myintroducer.com.

-Warners enjoy extensive online and digital media coverage thanks to a dedicated public relations campaign by Scottish PR agency, Holyrood Partnership.
+Warners enjoy extensive online and digital media coverage thanks to a dedicated public relations campaign by Scottish PR agency, Holyrood PR.